joebew42/ex_chat/README.md

 ### DONE

+- Try to remove all the setup duplication in the `WebSocketAcceptanceTests`
 - Review all the acceptance tests in order to align it with the User Feature
 - Use the access_token to open websocket connection from the UI
 - Try to associate a WebSocketClient to a UserSession